tmagik/catoshi/README.md

  - 1 block difficulty adjustment, with a PID ajustment.

 It is currently not particularly usefull except as a catbox for n00b developers.
-I mean, it's a developer sandbox that's a safe space to try things that would get you flamed on bitcointalk.
+I mean, it's a developer sandbox that's a safe space to try things that would get you flamed on bitcointalk or evicted from your overpriced right or left coast apartment.

 ###Why the Catbox?